Music of New Jersey

-The American state of New Jersey is located in the Northeastern and Mid-Atlantic region.
+The U.S. state of New Jersey is located in the Northeastern United States and is part of the Mid-Atlantic region.

 Official symbols

-New Jersey does not have a state song.
+New Jersey has no state song.

 The square dance is "the American Folk Dance of the State of New Jersey".

 Indigenous music

 The Lenape people were the original inhabitants of present-day New Jersey and surrounding areas to the north, south, and west.
-Social tribal songs were often named after things such as animals, other tribes or groups, and even food.
-These songs were performed in groups and were usually not long.
-However, the performances and dancing would linger.
+Social tribal songs were often named for animals, other tribes or groups, and even food.
+These brief songs were performed in group dances.
 A significant amount of this part of Lenape culture was lost as Dutch and later British settlers moved into the region and pushed the Lenape west.
-Eventually the U.S. Government resettled the majority of the Lenape in Oklahoma.
+Eventually, the U.S. Government forcibly removed the majority of the Lenape to Indian Territory, now Oklahoma.

-The Ramapough Mountain Indians and the Nanticoke Lenni-Lenape are Lenape descendants that are recognized as tribes by the State of New Jersey, but not the U.S. Government.
-The Powhatan Renape Nation are descendants of the Powhatan people of Virginia.
-A group of the Powhatan migrated to present day southern New Jersey and are recognized as a tribe by the New Jersey, but not Federal, government.

 Classical and operatic music

 The New Jersey Symphony Orchestra, based at the New Jersey Performing Arts Center, the New Jersey State Opera, The Baroque Orchestra of New Jersey, and the New Jersey Ballet are all located in the Newark area.
 These groups regularly travel to different venues throughout the state to give performances.